AndreBL/ip6neigh/README.md

 ### Uninstalling ip6neigh

-ip6neigh can be uninstalled by using the remove `remove` parameter to the installer:
+ip6neigh can be uninstalled by using the `remove` parameter to the installer:

 	```
 	/tmp/ip6neigh_setup.sh remove